kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 /home/kai/app/releases/0.1.1/elixir --hidden --cookie COOKIE --sname rpc-29e0-app --boot /home/kai/app/releases/0.1.1/start_clean --boot-var RELEASE_LIB /home/kai/app/lib --rpc-eval app IO.puts System.pid()
 ```

-### Side Note: How to know the command running underneath?
+### Side Note: How can we know the command running underneath?

 An easy way to know what's the command running underneath of a executable
 script is adding `set -x` on top of the script file.
 Instead of having the